Contact Us

 111 Service for deaf and hard of hearing

-Once you have contacted the InterpreterNow service, the interpreter will contact us by telephone and relay your the conversation with a member of our team e.g. a Nurse Advisor or a Health Information Adviser, depending on what the problem is.
-You will be asked a series of questions to assess your needs and then will be provided with the healthcare advice/information you need or directed to the local service that can help you best.
-The service is currently being piloted in 111 Wales areas and is available 7 days a week, between 8.00am & midnight.
+Once you have contacted the SignVideo service, the interpreter will contact us by telephone and relay your conversation with a member of our team, e.g. a Nurse Advisor or a Health Information Adviser, depending on what the problem is.
+You will be asked a series of questions to assess your needs and will be provided with the healthcare advice or information you need, or directed to the local service that can help you best.
+The SignVideo service is available 7 days a week, between 8.00am and midnight.

-For more information and guidance on how to download InterpreterNow onto your computer, tablet or smartphone click here .
+For more information and guidance on how to download the service onto your computer, tablet or smartphone, visit SignVideo.